-The Indonesian government agencies DGIP and BEKRAF are one of the main beneficiaries of ISIP through direct technical capacity building.
+The main beneficiary of the project is the Indonesian government agency DGIP through direct technical capacity building.
 In addition, local small and medium enterprises (SMEs) and relevant associations such as Collective Management Organizations, MIAP, INNOPA,ASKII, and UNPAD benefit from tailor-made workshops and training programmes, while other economic actors as well as the wider Indonesian public benefit indirectly through improved IPR services and increased quality and competitiveness of Indonesian goods and products.
 The impact of the second phase of the ISIP project also extends to more vulnerable segments of the population, such as rural communities, mainly through the use of GIs to market local specialties (support to GI producer associations).

 May 2017 – November 2020